How To Freeze Blueberries

 Wash your blueberries thoroughly in a colander, drain completely and remove any leaves or twigs.

 Layer cookie sheets with dish towels or paper towels to remove excess water.
 Place blueberries on a single layer on top of the towels.
 When the blueberries are dried, remove the paper or dish towels.

-Place single layered blueberry trays in the freezer.
-Allow to freeze overnight.
+Place single-layered blueberry trays in the freezer.
+Allow them to freeze overnight.